-- To reopen the last closed tab in Mozilla Firefox, right-click on the tab bar and select “Undo Close Tab” from the popup menu.
+- To reopen the last closed tab in Mozilla Firefox, right-click on the tab bar and select Undo Close Tab from the popup menu.

-Repeatedly selecting “Undo Close Tab”, or pressing Ctrl+ Shift + T will open previously closed tabs in the order they were closed.
+Repeatedly selecting Undo Close Tab or pressing+ + will open previously closed tabs in the order they were closed.

 Reopen Specific Tab in Firefox

 What if you want to reopen a specific tab, not just the recently closed one?
 Firefox has the feature to display recent highlights or closed tabs.
 Follow these simple steps to reopen any closed tab:

 - Launch the Firefox browser on your computer.

 - Click the Menu button in the upper-right corner of the browser window.